gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

 While out of scope of this GEP, several things can be improved:

-- The Shoot proxy can be replaced with better 2-way tunneling solution removing the need for LoadBalancer in the Shoot cluster for VPN.
-- The Shoot proxy can be replaced with QUIC-based implementation.
 - Make the sidecar work with eBPF and environments where iptables/nftables are not enabled.

 ## References